groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/net/groupdocs.comparison.result/stylechangeinfo/propertyname/_index.md

 ---
 title: PropertyName
 second_title: GroupDocs.Comparison for .NET API Reference
-description: Gets or Sets the name of the property that was changed
+description: Gets or Sets the name of the property that was changed.
 type: docs
 weight: 40
 url: /net/groupdocs.comparison.result/stylechangeinfo/propertyname/
 ---
 ## StyleChangeInfo.PropertyName property

-Gets or Sets the name of the property that was changed
+Gets or Sets the name of the property that was changed.

 ```csharp
 public string PropertyName { get; set; }